 I recently wrote a post about the 4 Things Every Husband Desires From His Wife, which generated a lot of discussion, and many have asked for a follow up addressing those things women desire from their husbands.
-Since I’m a guy, I’m clearly not any kind of expert on what women desires or think, so I asked my amazing wife, Ashley (who was the inspiration behind the first post), and she gave me some very wise insights to share with you.
+Since I’m a guy, I’m clearly not any kind of expert on what women desire or think, so I asked my amazing wife, Ashley (who was the inspiration behind the first post), and she gave me some very wise insights to share with you.

 Husbands, let’s rise to these challenges and love our wives well!
-Your marriage not only impacts your wife, but your children and future generations.
+Your marriage not only impacts your wife, but also your children and future generations.
 By how you love your wife, you are teaching your sons how to treat women and you are teaching your daughters what they should expect from men.
 Let’s commit to giving our wives and families our very best!

 This is not a comprehensive list, but here are four things most women desire from their husbands: